freerange/site/soups/weeknotes/week-458.snip.markdown

 ## Space4 launch

-We postponed our regular monthly drinks in favour of the Space4 launch on Thursday.
+We combined our regular monthly drinks with the Space4 launch party on Thursday.
 It was really well attended and the handful of lightning talks I heard were all really good.
 [Tom W][tom-ward] joined us and so we ended up heading off early to a local pub for a bit of a catch-up before heading home.

 ## CoTech